mitmedialab/2022-Computational-Law-MIT-IAP/README.md

 * An introduction to legal components, automated legal systems, and composable governance.
 * Use Case examples and case studies will include: [IDFederation](https://idfederation.org/wp-content/uploads/2021/06/ID-Federation-Trust-Framework-June-2021-Final.pdf) as an example of an integrated business/legal/technical consortia of companies, and [Fides](https://ethyca.com/fides/), an open-source language for data privacy.

+In prep for the computational law workshop session on Fides this Friday, we recommend this blog post describing "privacy as code" in the context of this open source platform: [https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56](https://medium.ethyca.com/privacy-as-code-preventing-facebooks-5b-violation-using-fides-open-source-6b1da6508d56)

 **Agenda**

 12:00p  Welcome and Overview: Dazza Greenwood